dineshkumares/info_extraction_receipts/README.md

 <img src="figures/figure_1.png">
 </p>

-__Figure 1__: _Different patterns of semi structured documents make it difficult to generalize a pattern for Information Extraction(IE)_
+__Figure 1__: _Different patterns of semi structured documents make it difficult to generalize an algorithm for Information Extraction(IE)_

 &ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp;&ensp; __Figure 1__: _Different patterns of semi structured documents make it difficult to generalize a pattern for Information Extraction(IE)_

 Due to the varied nature of invoices, it is difficult to have a general OCR script that recognizes each element of the dataset.

 Solution:
-Graph Convolutional Networks (GCNs) provide a platform for recognizing different patterns associated with different invoices/semi-structured documents.
+Semi-Supervised Graph Convolutional Networks (GCNs) provide a platform for recognizing different patterns associated with different invoices/semi-structured documents.
 This method can be used in __Transductive learning/semi-supervised learning__.
 This can be used in auto-labeling/classification of desired classes(in our case: company, address, invoice, date and total) by learning graph patterns.
 [An Invoice Reading System Using a Graph Convolutional Network](https://link.springer.com/chapter/10.1007/978-3-030-21074-8_12) provides for the conceptual background for this project.
 Top level concepts are derived from the paper and I would like to thank the authors for their contribution.